Kanhoto/TP_FPGA_ZZ3/README.md

 Just that is good enough, but we wanted to display it on a 7 segments display.
 So we wanted to use Lab 1 Component.
 But it display HEX values, not decimal values.

 To make it work, we use the **Double dabble** algorithm.
-This algorithm can be made generic, but for this one, I just wanted to convert seconds and minutes so I didn't a generic one.
+This algorithm can be made generic, but for this one, I just wanted to convert seconds and minutes so I did a 8 bits double dabble.

 > Good challenge if you want to improve it (\^~^)